-Dr. Doyle has been involved in clinical research for her whole career as an APRN, focusing on psychosocial adaptation to type 1 diabetes, diabetes technology, transition of care from pediatric to adult care for youth with diabetes, and disordered eating behaviors in adolescents and young adults with type 1 diabetes, and most recently the pharmacologic treatment of obesity.
+Dr. Doyle has been involved in clinical research for her whole career as an APRN, focusing on psychosocial adaptation to type 1 diabetes, diabetes technology, transition of care from pediatric to adult care for youth with diabetes, disordered eating behaviors in adolescents and young adults with type 1 diabetes, and most recently the pharmacologic treatment of obesity.
 She has been a member of Sigma Theta Tau International, the Honor Society of Nursing, since 1997, and Alpha Sigma Nu, the National Jesuit Honor Society, since 2015.
 Dr. Doyle also served on the Society for Pediatric Nursing Task Force on the transition from pediatric to adult care.

 Research Interests/Clinical Practice

-Dr. Doyle’s research interests include psychosocial adaptation to type 1 diabetes; diabetes technology; transitional care in type 1 diabetes; and disordered eating behaviors in adolescents and young adults with type 1 diabetes, and most recently the pharmacologic treatment of obesity.
+Dr. Doyle’s research interests include psychosocial adaptation to type 1 diabetes, diabetes technology, transitional care in type 1 diabetes, disordered eating behaviors in adolescents and young adults with type 1 diabetes, and most recently the pharmacologic treatment of obesity.